idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Other initialization options

-The container is the only required option, but there are a few other aspects of the SDK you're able to control during initialization.
+The enclaveOptions's container is the only required option, but there are a few other aspects of the SDK you're able to control during initialization.

 #### `nodeUrl`

 The most obvious one is to which network to connect: production, or playground.
 These can be found, respectively, at:
 - https://nodes.idos.network (default)
 - https://nodes.playground.idos.network